Pieloth/ASUS-G713PV-fix/README.md

 > [!NOTE]
 >
+> TIP: Based on work for Asus G713PV laptop, but may be appropriate also for other models of the same Strix product line
+>
 > USAGE\
 > You can run the script in a console or from the File Explorer if just run once, it will ask for UAC privilege if non admin. \
 > Note that a Task will be created in Task Scheduler\